Barbican Outdoor Cinema

 And much like at the film festival in the South of France, we’re sure that you’ll be able to experience that balmy riviera climate at The Barbi-Cannes, too… because A) They’re going to be screening everything outdoors, and B) We’re unrelenting optimists around here…. except when things are going badly.
 Which is always.

-NOTE: The Barbican Outdoor Cinema runs between —.
+NOTE: The Barbican Outdoor Cinema runs from 23rd August – 3rd September 2023.
 Tickets cost £18, and can be booked right HERE.
 Please note that seating is unallocated, so you may want to get there early.

 Barbican Outdoor Cinema | Barbican Centre, Silk Street, EC2Y 8DS

-Like outdoor film screenings?
-See all of London’s best pop-up cinemas
+Like open-air film screenings?
+See all of London’s best outdoor cinemas

 Log In to add this to My Saved Articles